The ECOWAS Commission Accelerates AfCFTA’s Implementation in the ECOWAS Region

-The ECOWAS Commission Accelerates AfCFTA’s Implementation in the ECOWAS Region04 Sep, 2023
+The ECOWAS Commission Accelerates AfCFTA’s Implementation in the ECOWAS Region12 Sep, 2023

 The Economic Community of West African States adopts a regional strategy to accelerate the implementation of the African Continental Free Trade Area Agreement in the ECOWAS region and leverage on opportunities for growth and prosperity in the region.